vprince1/k8s-sandbox/README.md

 * Setup the cluster to automatically create a istio sidecar for each pod
 ```
 for i in install/kubernetes/helm/istio-init/files/crd*yaml; do kubectl apply -f $i; done
+# The below will automatically enable mTLS between all services in a mesh
+# If you do not want to enable mTLS meshwide, use command
+# kubectl apply -f install/kubernetes/istio-demo.yaml
 kubectl apply -f install/kubernetes/istio-demo-auth.yaml
 ```
 * Update the 'default' namespace to automatically enable istio injection.
 This will automatically add all newly installed objects with an istio sidecar.
 ```
+# This step can be skipped if you do not want to add sidecar automatically
 kubectl label namespace default istio-injection=enabled
 ```
 NOTE: I used ```brew install istioctl``` to install on my mac.
 Hence, I did not update my PATH variable.